No results for ""

 For the ongoing personnel cost, as a general guideline we recommend that customers estimate an hour or so per week of a DevOps engineer's time to monitor and maintain the cluster.
 We also recommend that your on-call rotation is familiar with this technology and that you set up your monitoring to make sure that you can capture abnormalities when they occur.

 If you're on LaunchDarkly's Developer or Foundation plan, you can use the Relay Proxy but the operating costs associated with onboarding and maintaining it may be prohibitive.
-In general, customers on Enterprise plans may be more tolerant of the infrastructural costs associated with using the Relay Proxy's Enterprise features than customers with more limited budgets.
+In general, customers on Enterprise and Guardian plans may be more tolerant of the infrastructural costs associated with using the Relay Proxy's Enterprise features than customers with more limited budgets.
 To learn more, read Relay Proxy guidelines.

 Environments requiring FIPS 140-2 validated encryption